hyowonha/DfUSMC/README.md

 @inproceedings{ha2016high,
-  title={High-quality Depth from Uncalibrated Small Motion Clip}, author={Ha, Hyowon and Im, Sunghoon and Park, Jaesik and Jeon, Hae-Gon and Kweon, In So}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2016}
+  title={High-quality Depth from Uncalibrated Small Motion Clip}, author={Ha, Hyowon and Im, Sunghoon and Park, Jaesik and Jeon, Hae-Gon and Kweon, In So}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2016}
 }
 ```